Compete with others and we become bitter. Compete with ourselves and we become better.

 Any hobbies other than martial arts?

-Flying!
-Hang-gliding!
-I love to fly.
-Aside from being a ninja, since I was a little kid I wanted to be a fighter pilot.
-It wasn’t in the cards.
+Aside from being a ninja, ever since I was a little kid I wanted to be a fighter pilot.
+It wasn’t in the cards due to my ear canals.
 Flying helicopters in the Army was as close as I got.
-Diving off cliffs in fabric wings and soaring into the clouds is my replacement.
+When I got out of the military I did not have the funds to continue aviation as a civilian.
+Eventually, 8 or so years later, I looked at the most affordable option to get back in the air.
+Diving off cliffs in fabric wings and soaring into the clouds was the option I found, and honestly, it is about as close to being a bird as we can get.

+Alright then!!!
+Let’s wrap up then with one last question.
 What is your favorite ice cream?

 Coconut Almond Chip from Kimball’s Farm.
 Nothing comes close.
 Hands down, THE best ice cream on the planet!